John Stamos Posts Hilarious ‘Fuller House’ Spoof, ‘Full Quarantine,’ Starring His Co-Stars & Show Creator

 “Wish Mary Kate and Ashley could let loose and have some fun with their old crew!” a fan wrote.

-A few fans also asked “Where’s Becky?” in reference to departed cast member Lori Loughlin, who played Stamos’ wife on the series.
+A few fans also asked about Becky, in reference to departed cast member Lori Loughlin, who played Stamos’ wife on the series.

-Stamos is obviously close with the cast of his former show as well as the Full House creator, Franklin, who was actually let go from his showrunner duties in 2018.
+Stamos is obviously close with the cast of his former show, as well as the Full House creator, Franklin, who was actually let go from his showrunner duties in 2018.

-It’s clear that Stamos is very nostalgic about his time on the Full House franchise.
+It’s clear Stamos is nostalgic about his time on the Full House franchise.
 The actor recently revealed he even owns the iconic plaid couch from the Fuller House spinoff, which wrapped production last year.